• Visualizations

 Median US home prices

-• Not every state in the Northeast has a massive housing affordability problem.
-Delaware is the most affordable place in the entire country because some 69% of households can afford a home worth about $193K.
+• Virginia is the most affordable place in the entire country because some 34% of households can afford a home worth about $462K.

-• A close look at our map reveals how different income levels between states directly plays into the housing affordability crisis.
-The same proportion of households can afford a home in California as Arizona (33%), but the median new home price is vastly different ($527K vs. $416K, respectively).
+• A close look at our map reveals how varying income levels between states directly contribute to the housing affordability crisis.
+The same percentage of households can afford a home in California and D.C.
+(24%), but the median new home price is vastly different ($642K in California versus $758K in D.C.).
+While 24% of households may seem comparable, it represents a much larger number in D.C. due to its total number of households (342,299) compared to California (13,796,941).

 First, we color-coded each state based on the median new home price according to an index from the National Association of Home Builders.
 Second, we overlaid a circle representing how many households live in each state.
 And finally, we shaded a slice of each circle to indicate what percentage of households can afford a home.
 The result of our analysis is a detailed snapshot of the U.S. housing crisis from coast to coast.